 Kyiv or Kiev

 Languages Spoken: Ukrainian and some Russian- the official language is Ukrainian though.
-A small number of people do speak English, for example people working in tourist spots, bars, and hotels, but I think this adds to its charm.
+A small number of people do speak English, for example people working in tourist spots, bars, and hotels.

 Currency: Ukrainian Hryvnia (UAH)